 Charcuterie boards are the ultimate spread idea when it comes to easy tailgate dishes.
 Your board can be customized with a variety of fruits, crackers, meats, cheeses, dips, etc. to perfectly curate your dream spread.
 Along with the selection of the board itself, you can get creative with the placement and décor.
-Keep the ingredients simple by incorporating lots of cold finger foods and decorative cutlery such as these Hammered Gold Plated Appetizer Utensils.
+Keep the ingredients simple by incorporating lots of cold finger foods and decorative cutlery such as Hammered Gold Plated Appetizer Utensils.
 Popular finger foods to serve on a charcuterie board are: sliced meats, artisan cheeses, cheese straws, tea sandwiches, crackers and spreads.
-The Wine & Country Shop has a variety of artisan foods including this Organic Olive Tapenade and Fig spread to incorporate both sweet and savory elements into your display.
-For serving ware, try incorporating the charcuterie theme even further by using our luxury Olive Cheese Picks, Pewter Olive Pattern Nuts & Olives Tongs and Pewter Olive Serving Bowl to serve your guests.
-For contemporary charcuterie arrangements that will be remembered for years to come, get inspired by this Platters & Boards Cookbook.
+Try a variety of artisan foods including Organic Olive Tapenade and Fig spread to incorporate both sweet and savory elements into your display.
+For serving ware, try incorporating the charcuterie theme even further by using luxury Olive Cheese Picks, Pewter Olive Pattern Nuts & Olives Tongs and Pewter Olive Serving Bowl to serve your guests.
+For contemporary charcuterie arrangements that will be remembered for years to come, get inspired by the Platters & Boards Cookbook.

 Delicious Southern Comfort Food